tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 # History

-RFC EDITOR: PLEASE REMOVE THE THIS SECTION
+<cref>RFC EDITOR: PLEASE REMOVE THIS SECTION</cref>

+draft-ietf-tls-dtls-rrc-02

+   - Undo the TLS flags extension for negotiating RRC, use a new extension type

 draft-ietf-tls-dtls-rrc-01